In Greek: παγωτό καϊμάκι, pronounced pah-ghoh-TOH kah-ee-MAH-kee

 - Ice cream maker: When cooled, transfer to ice cream maker and freeze according to manufacturer's instructions.

-- Without ice cream maker: Transfer to a metal container, cover with a tightly fitting lid or foil and place in freezer.
+- Without ice cream maker: Transfer to a metal container, cover with a tightly fitting lid or foil and place in the freezer.
 Every half hour, remove from freezer, transfer to a mixing bowl and beat with a hand mixer until frothy.
 Quickly place back in the metal container and put in the freezer.
 Repeat three more times.

 Remove from freezer 10 minutes before serving.